Strixhack/zero-trust-workload-identity/README.md

 ---

 ## What I Learned (SOC Relevance)

-This project sharpened several capabilities directly applicable to security operations:

 **Threat modelling under incomplete information.** Applying STRIDE to SPIFFE/SPIRE required reasoning about attacker capability models where the attacker may be an operator making a configuration error, not an external adversary.